Calculate evenness over a gridded map or as a time series (see 'Details' for more information).

 invert

-Calculate an indicator over the inverse of the shapefile (e.g. if you have a protected areas shapefile this would calculate an indicator over all non protected areas)
+(optional) Calculate an indicator over the inverse of the shapefile (e.g. if you have a protected areas shapefile this would calculate an indicator over all non protected areas within your cube).
+Default is FALSE.

 include_ocean

-Include occurrences which fall outside the land area.
+(Optional) Include occurrences which fall outside the land area.
 Default is TRUE.
-Set as "buffered_coast" to include a set buffer size around the land area rather than the entire ocean area.
+Set as "buffered_coast" to include a set buffer size around the land area rather than the entire ocean area. *Note that this is purely a geographic filter, and does not filter based on whether the occurrence is actually marine.
+Grid cells which fall partially on land and partially on ocean will be included even if include_ocean is FALSE.
+To exclude marine taxa, you must manually filter your data cube before calculating your indicator.

 buffer_dist_km

-The distance to buffer around the land if include_ocean is set to "buffered_coast".
+(Optional) The distance to buffer around the land if include_ocean is set to "buffered_coast".
+Default is 50 km.

 force_grid